Regulatory actions for Sept. 3, 2025

 Sep.
 3, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Curvafix, Fairtility, Geneseeq, Kardium, Mainz, Medtronic, Qiagen.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Bioarctic, Boehringer, Eisai, Encoded, Henlius, Menarini, Nanoscope, Organon, Sanofi, Shionogi, Zai Lab.

 Briefs